alessandraCo/pokerhands/README.md

 - the two hands are then compared to determine the winner using the rules below
 - the game keeps track of the number of victories between the two players:
     - pressing button "go" updates the victories
-    - pressinf button "reset" restar the count from zero
+    - pressing button "reset" restarts the count from zero
 ---
 ## Rules
 - **High Card**: Hands which do not fit any higher category are ranked by the